danielbankhead/bronze/README.md

   - Every machine in your distributed system should use a unique `name`.
 If every machine has a unique hostname (`process.env.HOSTNAME`) you should be fine.
   - To avoid collisions:
     - Do not reuse a `name` on a different machine within your distributed system's range of clock skew.
-    - Be mindful when changing a system's clock - if moving the clock back change temporarily change the `name`
+    - Be mindful when changing a system's clock - if moving the clock back temporarily change the `name`
     - Only one instance of Bronze should be created on a single process (`PID`) to avoid collisions.
       - Each worker spawned from Node's `cluster` module receives its own `PID` so no worries here.
   - Sequence counter resets after reaching `Number.MAX_SAFE_INTEGER` (9007199254740991)